AAYUGUDA/Nigerian_Health_Care_Facilities/README.md

 ## Findings:

-The dashboard reveals that there is a significant disparity in the distribution of functional healthcare facilities across Nigeria, with certain regions having more access to healthcare services than others.
-Additionally, there is a high number of non-functional facilities across the country.
-Furthermore, functional facilities are concentrated in certain areas like Lagos, leading to accessibility issues for those living in other regions.
+According to the dashboard, it appears that there is variation in the distribution of healthcare facilities across Nigeria.
+Some regions have better access to healthcare services than others.
+Additionally, there are facilities throughout the country.
+Operational facilities are mainly concentrated in areas like Lagos, which poses accessibility difficulties for people living in other regions.

 ![image](https://github.com/AAYUGUDA/Nigerian_Health_Care_Facilities/assets/145426257/f0133ce2-503c-4463-85bf-8831ab669629)